davidbasilefilho/basile.nvim/README.md

-# basile.nvim - Neovim config based
+# basile.nvim - Neovim config

 My personal Neovim config, written in Lua.
 Tailored specifically to my needs, but feel free to use it as a base for your own config.
 It is based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)